Vera Inber: Early career and travels

-Inber's writings can be traced back to 1911 when she joined “The Acemeists”, a group of anti-symbolist Russian poets.
+Inber's writings can be traced back to 1911 when she joined the Acmeists, a group of anti-symbolist Russian poets.
 Her career began around the time she published her first poetry collection in Paris, "Melancholy Wine" (1914).
 Inber’s early works displayed a mix of Acmeist and Symbolist influences, and critics noted Anna Akhmatova’s influence on her early poetry.
 In her later poetry collections, Inber developed an interest in description, landscape, and narrativism, as reflected in her works, "Bitter Delight" (1917) and “Wasteful Words” (1922).

 Navigating Soviet literary life

 Upon moving to Moscow, Inber attempted to assimilate among the Bolshevik literary intellectuals and “write in a new way”.
 A convinced communist herself, she did not want to leave the country as several others had done.
 She joined the Literary Center of Constructivists in 1924, marking a shift in her literary focus towards Constructivism and themes aligned with the new Soviet era.
 Her autobiographical work, “A Place under the Sun”, gained her early success and offers insights into her self-perception and relationship with her hometown, Odesa.

 Inber’s travels to Scandinavia in 1934 further displayed her image as a Soviet writer promoting the achievements of socialism abroad.
 A notable milestone in Inber’s literary assimilation came in 1932 when she joined a group of 120 writers, led by Maksim Gorky, to produce a book on the White Sea Canal’s construction (which was carried out by forced labor of Gulag inmates).
 During the Great Purge, there were rumours and concerns that Inber might be among the targeted writers because of her family connections to Trotsky, but she was not repressed.
 However, she was the subject of a prominent 1939 literary controversy surrounding her "lyrical diary" which documented her travels to Georgia in a poetic voice.